 Look, too, for designs specially made for small spaces that might include features such as a pull-down desk or other useful extras.

-Select the best furniture styles for a small living room
+3. Select the right furniture shape for a small living room

-It’s not just which pieces you choose that’s important in a small living room.
+It’s not just which pieces you choose that are important in a small living room.
 Their shape and material can also help make the space feel larger.

 Look for furniture you can see beneath whether that’s a sofa or armchair, bookcase, footstool, and so on.
 More floor on show equals a more spacious impression.
 Look, too, for slim legs on these designs rather than bulky feet.
 Metal legs for seating or side tables are stylish, or try Mid-century inspired tapered wooden legs.

-Pay attention to the overall shape of items such as sofas and armchairs.
+Pay attention to the overall shape of items.
 Scrolled arms demand space that isn’t going spare in small rooms and intrude into circulation areas.
 Look for slim, upright, squared-off arms.

-Look at the depth of seat cushions and angle of the back of seating.
+If your living room would just become a huge sofa if you tried that approach, inside opt for a love seat that's going to be just as comfy but take up as little space as possible.
+Look at the shape and the depth of seat cushions and angle of the back of seating.
 A more compact and upright seat can be equally comfortable and leave room for a coffee table in front where a slouchy design is a space-guzzler.

-The best furniture materials for a small living room
+5. Pick the best furniture materials for small living rooms

 If you’re incorporating wood furniture, be aware that dark woods can look heavy in a small room where the same size piece in a light wood is visually less imposing.